sunfounder/ultimate-sensor-kit/docs/source/components_basic/16-component_rtc_ds1302.rst

 #.
 Initialization and library inclusion

    .. note::
-      To install library, use the Arduino Library Manager and search for **"Rtc by Makuna"** and install the library.
+      To install the library, use the Arduino Library Manager and search for **"Rtc by Makuna"** and install it.

    Here, necessary libraries are included for the DS1302 RTC module.